 - Note relationships between individuals exhibiting anomalous behavior.

-To learn more about how Bluesight or Controlled Substances leverages data science and real-time analytics to detect diversion, download our briefing document by clicking the button below.
+To learn more about how Bluesight leverages data science and real-time analytics to detect diversion of controlled substances, download our briefing document by clicking the button below.